 The noodles can be eaten hot or cold, and to prepare them, you simply cut open the package, rinse the noodles off with water, drain and serve.

 Even though I didn’t enjoy the noodles, I will say that they are as easy to prepare as the box states.

 This is where the noodles shine.
-These are meant to be a healthy alternative to traditional noodles and I think Kibun did a great job.
+Shirataki noodles are meant to be a healthy alternative to traditional noodles, and I think Kibun did a great job.
 One serving of Costco Healthy Noodles is 4 ounces or half a packet.
-Each serving contains only 30 calories, with 0 grams of fat, 6 grams of carbs, and 1 gram of protein.

 Healthy Noodles from Costco - Ingredients

 Before I purchased the box of Costco Healthy Noodles, I wasn’t sure what exactly they were.
-After researching the noodles, eating them, and writing this post, I still don’t really know what these noodles are made of.
+After researching the noodles, eating them, and writing this post, I still don’t know what they are made of.
 I’ll just post the ingredient list here and let you all decipher this.